Guides

 • advisor fees

 These associated fees will vary from provider to provider as well as the method you choose to take out equity release.
-For example, if you work with an adviser they may charge a capped fee, or a percentage of the loan.
+For example, an adviser may charge a capped fee, or a percentage of the mortgage loan.
 You should also check when these fees are due, as this can vary by provider.

 When are equity release fees due?